How to test Selling Partner API endpoints

 For detailed steps, refer to Generate an LWA Access Token using Postman or Step 1.
 Request a Login with Amazon access token.

-Refer to the following image for an example where access token starts Atza|**************************** and expires in (the number of seconds before the LWA access token becomes invalid) 3600 seconds (1 hour).
+The following image shows an example where the access token starts Atza|**************************** and expires in (the number of seconds before the LWA access token becomes invalid) 3600 seconds (1 hour).

 2034